LucasJoel1/LucasJoel1/README.md

 # 💫 About Me:
 Hey, I'm Lucas. <br>
 I am a developer based in Canada and am a member of the FIRST Robotics team, 2056. <br>
-I take on the role of lead developer on my robotics team. <br>

 ## 🌐 Socials: